Thursday, September 23, 2021

 Hope Talk: A Day in the Life with a Spinal Cord Injury

-We’re recognizing Spinal Cord Injury Awareness Month with our friends at United Spinal Association: on Thursday, September 23, join us as we explore a day in the life of two individuals living with spinal cord injuries.
+We’re recognizing Spinal Cord Injury Awareness Month with our friends at United Spinal Association: on Thursday, September 23, we explored a day in the life of two individuals living with spinal cord injuries.
 Our panelists will illuminate the technology, mobility tools, assistive devices, everyday items, and daily hacks that come along with life with an SCI and answer some of those SCI questions you’ve been too afraid to ask.

 You will leave with practical tips, resources, and takeaways that can help you upgrade your own day-to-day life with paralysis or better support the SCI community.